BioinfoMachineLearning/MULTICOM4/README.md

     N3_monomer_structure_generation/           # Working directory for generating monomer structural predictions N4_monomer_structure_evaluation/           # Working directory for evaluating the monomer structural predictions
         - alphafold_ranking.csv    # AlphaFold2 pLDDT ranking
-        - pairwise_ranking.tm      # Pairwise (APOLLO) ranking
-        - pairwise_af_avg.ranking  # Average ranking of the two
 ```

 * The predictions and ranking files are saved in the *N4_monomer_structure_evaluation* folder.
 You can check the AlphaFold2 pLDDT score ranking file (alphafold_ranking.csv) to look for the structure with the highest pLDDT score.
-The *pairwise_ranking.tm* and *pairwise_af_avg.ranking* are the other two ranking files.

 # **Running the multimer/quaternary structure prediction pipeline**